camilagazolla/TBF/read.md

 <br><br>

 >###   Q2
->**Generate a tab delimited table summarizing the read counts for all of the samples in the “fastas” folder.
-There should be a “SampleID” column and a read count column.
-Use what ever approach you prefer, but bonus point will be given for making a simple loop and using grep.
-Explain what you did and provide any accompanying code with comments.**

 <br>

 To complete the task I have employed fuctions from the Biostrings R package.
 This package contains classes and functions for representing biological strings such as DNA, RNA and amino acids.
 The result table is available at the link bellow.